dileep143123/terraform-1/hcl-syntax-practice/README.md

 We cannot have same name for 2 resources of same resource type!
 So, every resource in terraform is unique in terms of type and name combination.

 ## `file upload` and `remote exec`
 This can be used to provision software to EC2 instances.
-We can upload a config file or a script to EC2 instance and run it using `remote exec` (in case of a script). `file upload` is defined using a `provivioner`.
+We can upload a config file or a script to EC2 instance and run it using `remote exec` (in case of a script). `file upload` is defined using a `provisioner`.
 This is shown below,

 ```
 resource "aws_instance" "ubuntu-vm" {